FLASH SALES: discover new special offers every week!

 • Press down

-• Water generously with a spray and keep the soil moist until germination
+• Water thoroughly with a spray and keep the soil moist until germination

-• Thin out by keeping only one plant every 30 to 60 cm
+• Thin out by keeping one plant every 30 to 60 cm

 Maintenance, pruning and care